baltimoreheritage/vacant-buildings-101/_guides/self-help-nuisance-abatement.md

 ---
 title: "How to use self-help nuisance abatement"
-excerpt: "Step-by-step guide to using nuisance abatement to deal with problem properties."
+excerpt: "A step-by-step guide to using nuisance abatement to deal with problem properties."
 date: 2012-08-08
 modified: 2017-07-24
 author: Community Law Center